 REM: 1980.
 Carrboro.
 I saw them several times when their audience numbered between 10 and 100 people.
 They did mostly obscure covers and a few originals and generally enjoyed themselves.
 My favorite song was Don't Go Back to Rockville but they dropped it from the show.
 I asked Michael Stipe about it at a party and he mumbled something about it being old and the band heading in a new direction and some other nonsense.
 "But it's a great song" I argued.
 Then when they were recording their first album at Mitch's I called Dixon.
 "Ask them to play a song called Rockville.
 It's their best song but they probably won't want to do it."
 Whether or not it was because of me, the song is on the album and even countrified it's still their best song.

 Rick Danko: 1990.
 Carrboro.
 I opened the show and after my set he was waiting for me backstage to tell me he liked my stuff.
 He talked slowly and seemed old and tired.
 "Excuse me.
 I gotta get ready he said."
 He disapeared into the bathroom and when he came out he was a new man.
 Perky, quick witted and inspired.
 Maybe it was his toothepaste.
-Afterwards we went to the Sienna and smoked pot and drank all night in his room with Gordon Lewis.
+Afterwards we went to the Sienna Hotel and smoked pot and drank all night in his room with Rockin Gordon Lewis the DJ.

 Patty Smith: 1977.
 Chapel Hill.
 This was a concert at Memorial Hall during her Horses phase I suppose.
 The band was arty and sloppy and she reminded me of a scrawny female Jim Morrison doing spinoffs of The End and When the Music's Over Turn Out the Light and Horse Latitudes.